dylanfisher/forest/README.md

 ## TODO

 Version 2
+- [ ] Update site title and description for meta tags
+- [ ] Add ability to collapse blocks, and (optionally) allow setting default collapse state
+- [ ] Add a refresh button to media item modal to refresh with newly added images
+- [ ] Add media item preview icons for PDF/Video and other files.
+Reference Uppy's pdf icon preview for inspiration
+- [ ] Media library needs multi-image delete functionality
+- [ ] Add ability to redirect to a page association, not just a string field
+- [ ] Allow menu items to link to reference a page ID in addition to a page path
 - [ ] scope simpleform configuration in engine so that global config doesn't interfere with host app
 - [ ] move admin helper methods to definition in Admin::ForestController to avoid helper methods on the frontend host app
 - [ ] change references to model names and other hard coded names to use I18n